ciarabujanos/tomo-challenge/README.md

 # Spice Blend Challenge

-# Overview
+## Overview

-This challenge involved building a responsive, accessible frontend UI to manage "spices" and "blends" with support for nested relationships, search, and detail pages.
+This challenge involved building a responsive, accessible frontend UI to manage "spices" and "blends" with support for nested relationships, search, adding a new blend, and detail pages.
 The project is implemented using React, TypeScript, Tailwind CSS, and React Router.

 It showcases scalable frontend architecture, thoughtful UX, reusable component design, and a recursive algorithm for handling nested blends.